 New ideas for student organizations are always welcome!
 New student organizations must meet certain criteria and be voted upon by the Student Senate before becoming a student organization affiliated with Waubonsee Community College.
 Any suggested group must be inclusive and welcoming of all students attending Waubonsee.
-Travel groups, sport and athletic groups might not be permitted due to liability issues.
-To start a new student organization, contact the Student Life Office, Student Center, Room 126, ext.
-2369.
+Travel groups, sport and athletic groups may not be permitted due to liability issues but can always be explored.
+To start a new student organization, contact the Student Life Office, Student Center, Room 126, (630) 466-2369.